 The school system reserves the right to develop specific eligibility criteria for virtual courses.
 Students may be transitioned back to a traditional day program if 1) the student's participation in the virtual program is impeding the student's academic progress; 2) the student fails to meet virtual course attendance requirements; or 3) the student repeatedly violates school system policies, procedures, rules or regulations, including, but not limited to, the school system's rules governing the use of its technology resources.
 Students are required to progress through online courses at a rate comparable to the progression of a traditional class.
-Students are permitted to work ahead of the standard course progress will be subject to Academic Probation.
+Students are permitted to work ahead of the standard course progression and finish courses early.
+Students who fall behind comparable course progress will be subject to Academic Probation.